adrian17hv/property_filter_CLI/README.md

 ### **Terminal-kit**

 **Terminal-kit** is used to display the results in the terminal in a more colorful and visually appealing way.
+It supports advanced text formatting, coloring, and other interactive terminal features, making the results easier to read and navigate.